brucemack/kc1fsz-rc1/README.md

-This calculation is done every 25ms using contemporaneous blocks of 200 samples from the output of the CTCSS filter and 200 samples from the output of the high-pass noise detector.
+This calculation is done every 25ms using contemporaneous blocks of 200 samples from the output of the CTCSS filter and the RMS value from the high-pass noise detector.
+Remember that the CTCSS filter has a pass-band that goes from 350Hz to 3kHz, so this filter gives good coverage of the audio band.

-When the S/N ration goes about 10dB a valid signal is detected.
+When the S/N ratio goes above 10dB a valid signal is detected.

 Relevant FCC Regulations
 ========================